Fitbit: Products

-The first product released was the Fitbit Tracker, which was released in 2009.
+The first product released was the Fitbit Tracker, launched in 2009.

 In 2012, Fitbit began offering activity trackers, along with a website and a mobile app for iOS, Android and Windows 10 Mobile.
-This allows the trackers to sync to devices such as mobile phones via Bluetooth, or to a Bluetooth-equipped computer running Windows or MacOS.
-Users have the ability to log their food, activities, and weight, to track over time and set daily and weekly goals for themselves for steps, calories burned and consumed, and distance walked.
-The app also offers a community page where users can challenge themselves and compete against other users.
-The social element anticipates an increase in motivation, and finds that users take an average of 700 more steps per day when they have friends on the app.
+This allowed the trackers to sync to devices such as mobile phones via Bluetooth, or to a Bluetooth-equipped computer running Windows or MacOS.
+Users had the ability to log their food, activities, and weight, to track over time and set daily and weekly goals for themselves for steps, calories burned and consumed, and distance walked.
+The app also offered a community page where users can challenge themselves and compete with others.
+The social element anticipated an increase in motivation, and found users take an average of 700 more steps per day when they have friends on the app.
 Users can also choose to share their progress pictures and achievement badges.

 In 2017, the company released its Fitbit Ionic smartwatch, and in 2018, it released a redesigned, lower-priced version of the smartwatch called the Versa.

-The Fitbit Charge 3, a wristband health and fitness tracker introduced in October 2018, was the first device to feature an oxygen saturation (SpO_{2}) sensor; however, as of January 2019, it was non-functional and Fitbit did not provide an implementation timeline.
-The Charge 3 comes with two different-sized bands: small and large.
+The Fitbit Charge 3, a wristband health and fitness tracker introduced in October 2018, was the first device to feature an oxygen saturation (SpO_{2}) sensor.
+The Charge 3 came with two different-sized bands: small and large.
 The small band is around between 5.5–7.1 inch and the large band is 7.1–8.7 inch.
-The screen is larger than the Charge 2 by approximately 40%.
+The screen is approximately 40% larger than the Charge 2's.
 Charge 3 comes in two color combos: a Rose-Gold case with a Blue Grey band and a "Graphite Aluminum" screen case with a Black band.

-On December 17, 2018, Fitbit released the Fitbit OS 3.0, which included an extended dashboard, quick logging for weight and water intake, and goal-based exercise mode.
-The new extended on-device dashboard (Fitbit Today) would include more data regarding sleep, water intake, and weight.
+On December 17, 2018, Fitbit released Fitbit OS 3.0, which included an extended dashboard, quick logging for weight and water intake, and goal-based exercise mode.
+The new extended on-device dashboard (Fitbit Today) included more data regarding sleep, water intake, and weight.